strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

   })
 ```

-You will also need to set the environment variable in Heroku for the `MY_HEROKU_URL`, `APP_KEYS`, `API_TOKEN_SALT`, `ADMIN_JWT_SECRET`, and `JWT_SECRET`.
+You will also need to set the environment variables in Heroku for the `MY_HEROKU_URL`, `APP_KEYS`, `API_TOKEN_SALT`, `ADMIN_JWT_SECRET`, and `JWT_SECRET`.
 This will populate the variables with something like `https://your-app.herokuapp.com/` and various random keys from the `.env` file locally.
 In some cases it is recommended to create new random secrets instead and there are various methods to do so.

 To copy existing secrets from your environment config locally use the following: